 Any interrupt request sent by a periphery cell while the corresponding mask is not set will not be stored in the interrupt request register.
 All interrupt requests are stored in their IRQxx registers depending only on their mask setting and not on the general interrupt enable status.

-Whenever the EM6622 goes into half mode the IntEn bit is automatically set to 1, thus allowing to resume from half mode with an interrupt.
+Whenever the EM6626 goes into halt mode the IntEn bit is automatically set to 1, thus allowing to resume from halt mode with an interrupt.

 10.1 Interrupt Control Registers